pypsa-meets-earth/pypsa-earth/doc/download_and_filter.rst

 ..
-  SPDX-FileCopyrightText: 2019-2020 The PyPSA-Africa Authors, adapted from PyPSA-Eur
+  SPDX-FileCopyrightText: 2019-2020 The PyPSA-Earth Authors, adapted from PyPSA-Eur

   SPDX-License-Identifier: CC-BY-4.0